State Summary 2017 — Washington

 WAIC publishes a student activity magazine targeted at fourth grade students.
-Three issues are produced each school year and class sets are mailed to subscribing classrooms in late September, early January, and mid March.
+Three issues are produced each school year and class sets are mailed to subscribing classrooms in late September, early January, and mid April.
 The magazines are free to requesting Washington teachers.
 Ag@School is designed to help teachers develop agricultural literacy without adding to an already heavy teaching load.
-All lessons and activities are geared to Washington's Essential Academic Learning Requirements (EALRs)and Core Curriculum Requirements.
-Class sets come with a Teacher Guide that includes background, discussion starters, vocabulary definitions, answers, and post-test activities.
+All lessons and activities are geared to Washington's educational standards.
+Class sets come with a Teacher Guide that includes a quick reference to standards, background, discussion starters, vocabulary definitions, and activities & answers.

 The previous 5 year's magazines and Teacher Guides are available for viewing and/or download from the WAIC website.

 We also worked with the Seattle Times to develop a Newspapers in Education (NIE) insert about WA agriculture focused on technology targeted at high school students.
 This was also used as adult piece and inserted into the Sunday Times in correlation to Earth day. https://ad.seattletimes.com/FlippingBook/NIE/2017/WAIC/#1

 Ag@School, a full-color 8-page student magazine aimed at 4th grade, is currently our main outreach.
 Each of the three annual issues of Ag@School has a central theme- general Washington agriculture, agriculture technology and stewardship.
 Articles and activities meet WA educational standards and are easily incorporated into the existing school curriculum.
 The included teacher guide provides discussion starters and complementary activities.